 Those with a longer time horizon before retirement — like millennials — can afford to take some risks with their investment mix.

-For those looking for a low-risk investment option, Doug “Buddy” Amis, CFP, president, CEO and owner at Cardinal Retirement Planning, Inc., recommends Series EE bonds.
+For those looking for a low-risk investment option, Doug “Buddy” Amis, CFP, president, CEO and owner at Cardinal Retirement Planning, Inc., recommended Series EE bonds.

 “The high rates on Series I bonds can fall with inflation, but Series EE bonds are guaranteed to double every 20 years,” he said.
 “It’s a great place for savers to check out after higher priorities.”